-- 102.11-4.
-Violations of Campaign Restrictions.
-A violation of a restriction on campaigning, or campaign sign restrictions shall result in a fine. - (a) The Election Board shall impose the fine in an amount specified in a resolution adopted by the Oneida Business Committee. - (b) Fines shall be paid to the Election Board within ninety (90) days after the fine is issued.
+- 102.5-10 Any candidate may withdraw his or her name from a ballot if submitted in writing by the candidate prior to submission of the ballot for printing to any Election Board member, excluding alternates. - 102.5-11 After printing of the ballot, any candidate may withdraw his or her name from the election by submitting in writing a statement indicating they are withdrawing from the election prior to the opening of the polls to any Election Board member, excluding alternates.
+This statement shall be posted alongside any sample ballot printed prior to the election in the newspaper or any posting at the polling places. - 102.5-12.
+Candidates withdrawing after opening of the polls shall request, in writing to the Election Board members in charge of the polling place, to be removed from the ballot.
+The written statement shall be posted next to any posted sample ballot. - (b) Fines shall be paid to the Election Board within ninety (90) days after the fine is issued.
 If the fine is not paid by this deadline, the Election Board may seek to collect the money owed through the Nation's garnishment and/or per capita attachment process. - (c) Money received from fines shall be deposited into the General Fund. - 102.11-5.
 Removal of Campaign Signs.
 All campaign signs shall be removed within five (5) business days after an election.

-102.12.
+102.5-13.
+Candidates 12.
 Candidate Withdrawal from the Election

 - 102.12-1.
 A candidate may withdraw from the election at any time.
-A candidate withdrawing by any method listed within this section shall be denied any position from which they have withdrawn regardless of the number of votes cast for that candidate.
+A candidate withdrawing by any method listed hereinwithin this section shall be denied any position from which they have withdrawn regardless of the number of votes cast for that candidate.
 A written statement shall be considered the only necessary evidence of withdrawal and acceptance of denial of any position withdrawn from. - 102.12-2.
 Withdrawal Prior to Submission of the Ballot.
-A candidate may withdraw his or her name from a ballot prior to submission of the ballot for printing if the withdrawal is submitted in writing by the candidate to any Election Board member, excluding alternates. - 102.12-3.
+A candidate may withdraw his or her

+- name from a ballot prior to submission of the ballot for printing if the withdrawal is submitted in writing by the candidate to any Election Board member, excluding alternates. - 102.12-3.
 Withdrawal Prior to the Opening of the Polls.
 After the ballot is printed, a candidate may withdraw his or her name from the election prior to the opening of the polls by submitting in writing a statement indicating they are withdrawing from the election to any Election Board member, excluding alternates. - (a) This written withdrawal statement shall be posted alongside any sample ballot printed prior to the election in the official media outlets of the Nation or any posting at the polling places. - 102.12-4.
 Withdrawal After Opening of the Polls.
-A candidate may withdraw after the opening of the polls by submitting a request to be removed from the ballot, in writing, to the Election Board members in charge of the polling place. - (a) The written withdrawal statement shall be posted next to any posted sample ballot. - 102.12-5.
+A candidate may withdraw after the opening of the polls by submitting a request to be removed from the ballot, in writing, to the Election Board members in charge of the polling place. - (a) The written withdrawal statement shall be posted next to any posted sample ballot. - 102.12-5-14.
 Candidate Withdrawal After Winning an Election but Before the Oath is Taken. - (a) In the event a candidate declines an office after winning an election, the Election Board shall declare the next highest vote recipient the winner.
-This procedure shall be repeated as necessary until a winner is declared. - (b) If all vote recipients decline or are otherwise unable to be declared the winner, then a special election shall be held. - 102.12-6.
-Candidate Withdrawal After Taking an Oath of Office.
-In the event a candidate declines an office after winning an election and taking an oath of office, the withdrawal shall be treated as a resignation of an official.
+This procedure shall be repeated as necessary until a winner is declared. - (b) If all vote recipients decline or are otherwise unable to be declared the winner, then a Special Election special election shall be held.